Courtney Stodden embraces body hair in racy selfie - NZ Herald

 The new look – and attitude – won praise from Stodden's followers.

 "I LOVE it!!
-I Almost didn't notice the hair because you're so Beautiful," wrote actress and model Traci Bingham.
+I Almost didn't notice the hair because you're so Beautiful," wrote actor and model Traci Bingham.

 "Thanks for being brave enough to show this!
 Love you!" wrote one fan.